Home » Understanding Homeowners Dues

 Dear Need Help,

 Congratulations on your engagement!
-There are some obvious reasons some Homeowner’s Dues are higher than others.
-When understanding homeowners dues, first look at the amenities.
-Amenities such as pools and spas are big ticket expenses.
+There are some obvious reasons some homeowners’ dues are higher than others.
+When understanding homeowners’ dues, first look at the amenities.
+Amenities such as pools and spas are big-ticket expenses.
 The cost of maintaining multiple elevators and electronic gates can be another factor.
-The extent of landscape and greenbelts can increase gardening expense from one building to another.
-Some complexes carry earthquake insurance which is also very costly.
+The extent of the landscape and greenbelts can increase gardening expenses from one building to another.
+Some complexes carry earthquake insurance, which is also very costly.

 Understanding Homeowners Dues